fmbenhassine/jql/README.md

 ```

 This will create a file named `jcql.db` in the `target` directory that you can
-query with your favorite SQL client or the one provided by JCQL tools
+query with your favorite SQL client or the one provided by JCQL.

 #### Using java